-UPE has established an Outsourcing Policy to establish the requirements for identifying, justifying and implementing material outsourcing arrangements.
+UPE/QIID have adopted an Outsourcing Policy to establish the requirements for identifying, justifying and implementing material outsourcing arrangements.
 The Outsourcing Policy sets out minimum mandatory outsourcing standards, assigns main outsourcing responsibilities and ensures that appropriate controls and governance structures are established within any outsourcing provision.

 The Outsourcing Policy introduces a risk-based approach, adopting a proportionality principle to apply requirements according to the risk profile (distinguishing between critical and non-critical outsourcing) and the materiality of each outsourcing agreement.
-The outsourcing of critical or important operational functions or activities is managed in compliance with the relevant CBoI guidelines and processes.
+The outsourcing of critical or important operational functions or activities is managed in compliance with the relevant CBol guidelines and processes.

-UPE has implemented an outsourcing oversight process which is co-ordinated by the Head of Outsourcing.
+UPE/QIID have implemented an outsourcing oversight process which is co-ordinated by the Head of Outsourcing.
 The output of the oversight process for critical outsourcing arrangements is reported to the Risk and Compliance Committee on a quarterly basis and for non-critical outsourcing arrangements on an annual basis.

-Information on the critical / important UPE OSPs, along with the services they provide, is provided below.
+Information on the critical / important OSPs for UPE and QIID, along with a description of services is provided below.

-Exhibit 19 Critical / Important Outsourcers For UPE onnoar, mponom 00100010010 101016
+Exhibit 18a Critical / Important Outsourcers for UPE

-Critical OSP Core Services Location Utmost Services Ireland Limited Policy and Investment administration services.
-Ireland Utmost Administration Limited Policy and Investment administration services, IT services.
-Isle of Man Utmost Limited ("UL") Services to approve UPE's Financial Promotions for its Wealth Solution books of business in the UK Market.
-Isle of Man Utmost Worldwide (sub- outsourcer of USIL) Policy administration IT services.
-Guernsey SS&C Policy administration and associated services.
-Ireland Capita 1 Policy administration and associated services.
-Ireland Marsh Ireland Administration of insurance schemes.
-Ireland Hienfeld Policy administration and associated services.
-Netherlands Cuna Mutual Policy administration and associated services.
-Ireland NordEuropa Life and Health AB Distribution services.
-Sweden Sedgwick Sweden AB Claims and servicing administration services.
-Sweden
+Critical OSP Core Services Utmost Services Ireland Limited Policy and Investment administration services.
+Utmost Administration Limited Policy and Investment administration services, IT services.
+Utmost Limited ("UL") Services to approve UPE's Financial Promotions for its Wealth Solution books of business in the UK Market.
+Utmost Worldwide Limited (sub-outsourcer of Policy administration IT services.
+USIL) SS&C Policy administration and associated services.
+Marsh Ireland Administration of insurance schemes.
+Hienfeld Policy administration and associated services.
+Cuna Mutual Policy administration and associated services.
+NordEuropa Life and Health AB Distribution services.
+Sedgwick Sweden AB Claims and servicing administration services.